awsdocs/amazon-ses-developer-guide/doc-source/creating-identities.md

 See [DKIM signing key length](send-email-authentication-dkim.md#send-email-authentication-dkim-1024-2048) to learn more about DKIM signing key lengths and how to change them\.

 The following procedure shows you how to create a domain identity using the Amazon SES console\.
-+ If you've already created your domain and just need to verify it, skip to the procedure [To verify a domain identity configured with DKIM](#just-verify-domain-proc) on this page\.
++ If you've already created your domain and just need to verify it, skip to the procedure [Verifying a DKIM domain identity with your DNS provider](#just-verify-domain-proc) on this page\.
 **Note**
 Verifying a domain identity requires access to the domain’s DNS settings\.
 Changes to these settings can take up to 48 hours to propagate\.